GhostPack/KeeThief/README.md

 The **KeePassConfig.ps1** file contains method to enumerate KeePass config files on a system (**Find-KeePassconfig**), retrieve the set triggers for a KeePass.config.xml file (**Get-KeePassConfigTrigger**), add malicious KeePass triggers (**Add-KeePassConfigTrigger**), and remove KeePass triggers (**Remove-KeePassConfigTrigger**).

-## KeeTheft License
+## KeeThief License

-The KeeTheft project and all individual scripts are under the [BSD 3-Clause license](https://raw.github.com/mattifestation/PowerSploit/master/LICENSE) unless explicitly noted otherwise.
+The KeeThief project and all individual scripts are under the [BSD 3-Clause license](https://raw.github.com/mattifestation/PowerSploit/master/LICENSE) unless explicitly noted otherwise.